Gwen013/data310/writeup01.md

 <<<<<<< HEAD
 Thursday Exercise
 1. The model is performing well and the training and validation accuracy and loss follow a very similar pattern.
-2. With an accuracy of about 74% we can use the test data to validate our model.
+2. The model accurately predicts what type of code the question input is pertraining to about 74%  of the time so we can be realtively confident in our model.
 3.
 export_model.predict(examples)
 array([[0.5513627 , 0.40722254, 0.4448905 , 0.5768401 ],